guowilling/SRPictureBrowser/README.md

 > Add **pod ‘SRPictureBrowser’** to the Podfile, then run **pod install** in the terminal.

 ### Manual
-> Drag the **SRPictureBrowser** folder to the project.(Note: if the project has already import SDWebImage, you should remove it which in the SRAlertView folder)
+> Drag the **SRPictureBrowser** folder to the project.(Note: if the project has already import SDWebImage, you should remove it which in the SRPictureBrowser folder)

 ## Usage